Manual Installation#

 Paste the following line of code to the PowerShell window and press Enter:

-conda install python=3.12 dtumathtools pandas scipy statsmodels uncertainties -y
+conda install python=3.14 matplotlib jupyter ipykernel pandas scipy scikit-learn statsmodels uncertainties -y

 • Go back to the previous Verification section and check them again.